Applied Criminology, Master of Science

 This professional program focuses on the social and practical problems surrounding the creation and implementation of law and justice policy in local, national and international environments.
 You can focus your studies in the areas of communities and justice, socio-legal policies and practices, and transnational crime and justice.

 This graduate degree provides coursework for a professional program focused on the social and practical problems surrounding the creation and implementation of law and justice policy in local, national and international environments.
-This program allows graduate students to focus their studies in the areas of communities and justice, socio-legal policies and practices and transnational crime and justice.
+This program allows graduate students to focus their studies in the areas of communities, health, and justice, socio-legal policies and practices and transnational crime and justice.
 Students pursuing a graduate degree in Applied Criminology work closely with faculty mentors on research and projects that interest them.

 Career Tab Open